-Review:
+Review

 The effectiveness of the support and interventions and their impact on the pupil's progress will be reviewed on the agreed date.
 Reviews will be held with parents at least three times per year.
 The class teacher, working with the SENCO, will revise the support in light of the pupil's progress.
-If a pupil does not make expected progress over a sustained period of time, school will seek specialist expertise.
-This will inform future provision.
-School liaises with the following services - Educational Psychology Service, School Health, School Effectiveness SEND team, SEND Teaching and Support Service (SENTASS), and, when appropriate, Social Services and Looked After Children Team.
-Our Parent Support Advisor (PSA) also supports families of children with a SEND or disability if required.
+If a pupil does not make expected progress over a sustained period of time school will consider involving specialists.
+School liaises with the following services - Educational Psychology Service, Behaviour Support Service, School Health, School Improvement Service (SIS), SEN support, SEN Teaching and Support Service (SENTASS), and, when appropriate, Social Services and Looked After Children Team.
+We also employ a school counsellor who works in school one half day per week to help and support children with identified mental health issues.
+Our Parent Support Advisor (PSA) also supports families of children with a SEN or disability if required.